 Immediately after this offering, we will have 75,000,000 Class A ordinary shares (or 86,250,000 Class A ordinary shares if the underwriters' over-allotment option is exercised in full) issued and outstanding on an asconverted basis.
 Of these shares, the Class A ordinary shares sold in this offering (60,000,000 Class A ordinary shares if the underwriters' over-allotment option is not exercised and 69,000,000 Class A ordinary shares if the underwriters' over-allotment option is exercised in full) will be freely tradable without restriction or further registration under the Securities Act, except for any Class A ordinary shares purchased by one of our affiliates within the meaning of Rule 144 under the Securities Act.
-All of the outstanding founder shares (15,000,000 founder shares if the underwriters' over-allotment option is not exercised and 17,250,000 founder shares if the underwriters' over-allotment option is not exercised and 10,588,000 private placement warrants if the underwriters' over-allotment option is not exercised and 10,588,000 private placement warrants if the underwriters' over-allotment option is exercised in full) will be restricted securities under Rule 144, in that they were issued in private transactions not involving a public offering.
+All of the outstanding founder shares (15,000,000 founder shares if the underwriters' over-allotment option is not exercised and 17,250,000 founder shares if the underwriters' over-allotment option is exercised in full) and all of the outstanding private placement warrants (14,000,000 private placement warrants if the underwriters' over-allotment option is not exercised and 15,800,000 private placement warrants if the underwriters' over-allotment option is exercised in full) will be restricted securities under Rule 144, in that they were issued in private transactions not involving a public offering.